XanaduAI/blackbird/doc/blackbird_python/example.rst

 The returned object ``bb`` is a :class:`~.BlackbirdProgram`, with various attributes and properties that can be queried to return information about the program:

-* :attr:`~.name`: name of the Blackbird program
+* :attr:`~.BlackbirdProgram.name`: name of the Blackbird program

-* :attr:`~.version`: version of the Blackbird language the program targets
+* :attr:`~.BlackbirdProgram.version`: version of the Blackbird language the program targets

-* :attr:`~.modes`: a set of non-negative integers specifying the mode numbers the program manipulates
+* :attr:`~.BlackbirdProgram.modes`: a set of non-negative integers specifying the mode numbers the program manipulates

-* :attr:`~.target`: a dictionary containing information regarding the target device (i.e., the target device the Blackbird script is compiled for)
+* :attr:`~.BlackbirdProgram.target`: a dictionary containing information regarding the target device (i.e., the target device the Blackbird script is compiled for)

-* :attr:`~.operations`: list of operations to apply to the device, in temporal order.
+* :attr:`~.BlackbirdProgram.operations`: list of operations to apply to the device, in temporal order.